praxis/praxis/reference/resource-definitions.md

 With `action_defaults` you can use `params`, `payload`, `headers`, `response` and `use` stanzas to propagate definitions to all existing actions.
-If there any of those stanzas defined within an action itself Praxis will appropriately merge them.
+If any of those stanzas are defined within an action itself Praxis will appropriately merge them.
 Therefore, in this example, the `:show` action will end up with both the `:dry_run` and  the `:id` parameters.